Subcubic edge chromatic critical graphs have many edges: Reducibility

-In each case, by criticality we 3-color all but the edges of $H$ (or some subgraph of it).
-If a color $w$ is used on an edge incident to a vertex $v_i$, then $v_i$ \emph{sees} $w$.
-We want to show that we can always extend the partial coloring to all of $G$.
-We 3-color with the colors $x$, $y$, and $z$.
-Let $X=\{y,z\}$, $Y=\{x,z\}$, and $Z=\{x,y\}$.
-If a vertex $v_i$ in $H$ sees $x$, then the list of allowable colors for the uncolored edges incident to $v_i$ is $X$; similarly for colors $y$ and $z$.
-If the subgraph $H$ has $t$ vertices each with one incident colored edge, then we write this as an ordered $t$-tuple, where each entry is $X$, $Y$, or $Z$.
-We call each possible $t$-tuple a \emph{board}.
-By permuting color classes, we will assume that the first coordinate in every board is $X$, and the first coordinate different is $Y$.
-By Polya counting, the number of boards is $(3^{t-1}+1)/2$.

-\begin{lem} The subgraph shown in Figure~\ref{two-jellyfish-pic2} (and in Figure~\ref{two-jellyfish-pic1}) cannot appear in a 3-critical graph.
-Nor can it appear if we identify one or two vertex pairs in $\{v_6,v_7,v_{14},v_{15}\}$. \end{lem}
+\begin{lem} The subgraph shown in Figure~\ref{two-jellyfish-pic2} cannot appear in a triangle-free 3-critical graph.
+Nor can it appear if we identify one or two vertex pairs in $\{v_6,v_7,v_{14},v_{15}\}$.
+Thus, no rich vertex has neighbors in two distinct poor fragments each of order at least 4. \end{lem}

 \begin{proof} We first consider the case where no pairs of 2-vertices are identified.
-Note that the right and left sides of the figure are symmetric.
-By criticality, construct a partial 3-coloring of all of $G$ except the edges incident to $v_1$, $v_3$, and $v_4$.
-Since $t=4$ (as defined in introduction to this section), we have $(3^3+1)/2=14$ boards.
-We begin by showing that for 12 of these 14 boards, we can extend the coloring to all of $G$.
+Let $L$ and $R$ denote the subgraphs of Figure~5 induced by vertices $v_1,\ldots,v_7$ and $v_9, \ldots,v_{15}$, respectively.
+Note that the $L$ and $R$ are symmetric.
+By criticality, construct a partial 3-coloring $G-E(L)$ The four vertices where colored and uncolored edges meet are $v_2$, $v_6$, $v_7$, $v_5$, each of which sees exactly one color.
+We have numerous possibilities for the ordered 4-tuple of colors seen by these vertices (up to permuting color classes, we have 14 such possibilities).
+To show that we can extend these partial colorings to $G$, we can assume by permuting color classes that $v_2$ sees $x$.
+We begin by showing that we can extend the coloring to all of $G$ unless the ordered 4-tuple of colors seen by $v_2, v_6, v_7, v_5$ is $(x,x,y,y)$ or $(x,y,y,x)$.

+If $v_2$ and $v_5$ see distinct colors, and the ordered 4-tuple of colors seen by $v_2$, $v_6$, $v_7$, $v_5$ is not of the form $(x,x,y,y)$, then we can use Figure~\ref{two-jellyfish-colorings-pic}(a) (possibly with colors permuted).
+If $v_7$ and $v_5$ see distinct colors, then we extend the coloring using Figure~\ref{two-jellyfish-colorings-pic}(a) and afterward color greedily in order along the path $v_6v_3v_2v_1$ of uncolored edges.
+If not, then we can assume that $v_2$ and $v_6$ see distinct colors, so we can swap the roles of $v_2$ and $v_5$.
+More formally, we reflect the coloring in Figure~\ref{two-jellyfish-colorings-pic}(a) across a vertical line running through $v_1$.